AlcoholRehabHelp Logo

 • A feeling of pins and needles or numbness

-For those suffering from minor withdrawal, symptoms may peak at 18 to 24 hours after the last drink and begin decreasing 4 to 5 days later.
+For those suffering from minor withdrawal, symptoms may peak 18 to 24 hours after the last drink and decrease 4 to 5 days later.

 Stage 4 — 48 to 72 Hours

 The main difference between DTs and AH is disorientation.
-Those with DTs become disoriented and run the risk of injuring themselves or healthcare staff unintentionally.
+Those with DTs become disoriented and risk unintentionally injuring themselves or healthcare staff.

-DTs is the severest of all the symptoms that manifest during the detox process.
-It has been reported that DTs can occur 7 to 10 days after the last drink.
+DTs are the severest of all symptoms that manifest during detox.
+It’s been reported that DTs can occur 7 to 10 days after the last drink.

 Symptoms of DTs include: